GFZ/enpt/docs/tutorial.rst

 .. _`Exercise A of the EnMAP-Box tutorials`: https://enmap-box.readthedocs.io/en/latest/usr_section/application_tutorials/urban_unmixing/tutorial.html#exercise-a-urban-land-cover

 Unfold the respective entries in the **Data sources** panel to explore some metadata of both images.
-As apparent from there, both images have 1000 x 100 pixels in x- and y-direction.
+Both images have 1000 x 100 pixels in x- and y-direction.
 The VNIR image contains 88 and the SWIR contains 130 spectral bands.
 Both images have no coordinate reference system (CRS).
 This is because EnMAP Level-1B data are provided in sensor geometry.

 To visualize the first spectral band of the VNIR hyperspectral image, unfold the **Bands** entry of the VNIR image in the **Data sources** tab, right-click on **Band 01:B1** and press **Open in new map**.
-Then click the Spectral Library icon in the EnMAP-Box toolbar to open a new Spectral Library window and click somewhere into the visualized image in the Map window.
-This makes the corresponding spectral signature show up in the Spectral Library window.
+Then click the Spectral Library icon in the EnMAP-Box toolbar to open a new Spectral Library window and click somewhere into the visualized image in the **Map** window.
+This makes the corresponding spectral signature show up in the **Spectral Library** window.

 .. image:: img/tut__enmapbox_l1b_vnir.png